Why do people sometimes call a Humanist funeral “Celebrating a Life”?

-A Humanist funeral focuses on celebrating the life of the person who has died, while also expressing the sadness of losing a loved one.
+A humanist or secular funeral focuses on celebrating the life of the person who has died, while also expressing the sadness of losing a loved one.

 The ceremony allows you to honour and to say goodbye to your loved one.